 SOLUTIONS USING THE USB-C PORT

 If you are already into using the USB-C port, I would however recommend buying a USB-C to 3.5mm headphone jack converter.
 Unlike the USB-C headphone I mentioned before, the converter is actually a short extension for your wired headphone, with a 3.5mm headphone jack made available at one end, and a Type-C adapter available at the other.
-They also come cheap with one I found going at only RM17 on Lazada.
+They also come cheap with one I found going from only RM4 on Lazada.

 However, I personally would avoid using the USB-C port for audio connectivity as it can be cause the USB-C port loose.
 Repairs of the USB-C port would cost more.